star-whale/starwhale/docs/docs/guides/install/helm-charts.md

 Helm Charts helps you quickly deploy the whole Starwhale instance in Kubernetes.

-- To deploy, upgrade, and maintain the Starwhale controller and agents.
+- To deploy, upgrade, and maintain the Starwhale `controller`.
 - To deploy third-party dependencies, such as minio, mysql, etc.

 ## TL; DR